 Travelers who are residing abroad may import free of duty clothing and other travel gear which they bring into Iceland for their personal use, provided that these articles may be deemed to be suitable and normal relative to the purpose of the journey, the length of stay and circumstances in general.

-Travelers may import duty-free up to 3 kg of food, not exceeding the value of ISK 25.000.
+Travelers may import duty-free up to 3 kg of food, including candy, not exceeding the value of ISK 25.000.

 In addition to goods referred to above, travelers can import duty-free alcoholic beverages and tobacco products as follows: